 The main difference between CPVC and PVC is the range of temperatures each is capable of withstanding.
 CPVC can handle temperatures up to 200° Fahrenheit, while PVC peaks at 140° Fahrenheit.
-Above those temperatures, both CPVC and PVC will begin to soften, increasing the risk of joints and pipes failing.
+Above those temperatures, both CPVC and PVC will begin to soften, increasing the risk of joints and pipes failing, and therefore, failing of the plumbing system.

 |Characteristic||Schedule 40 PVC||Schedule 80 PVC||Schedule 40 CPVC||Schedule 80 CPVC|